-In the USA, a public school is state-run and controlled by federal, state and local laws.
-Every state in the USA has public schools that offer free education.
+In the USA, a public school is state-run and controlled by federal, state, and local laws.
+All states in the USA have public schools that offer free education.
+Taxes fund these schools.

-The schooling structure in the USA can be generally classified into three levels:
+The schooling structure in the USA is of three levels:

 - Elementary School - Kindergarten to Grade 5

 - Middle School - Grade 6 to Grade 8